5 tips you need to know about camping in summer

 5. Know the rules

-Summer in Australia means bushfires.
+Summer in means bushfires.
 And fire bans are put in place for a reason.
 The ban on campfires in National Parks and Forest Reserves is generally from November 1st through to April 30th, but this can vary from state to state.
 Check.

 • There are different rules on Total Fire Ban days and the Fire Danger Season.
 It’s important that you know the difference.